How To Interface an I2C EEPROM With STM32

 Prerequisites

 First, make sure you have the necessary hardware.
-For this tutorial, I recommend using this STM32 Nucleo-64 Board and this AT24C256 I2C EEPROM Module.
+For this tutorial, I recommend using an STM32 Nucleo-64 Board and a AT24C256 I2C EEPROM Module.

 I assume that you have a working knowledge of how to configure and program an STM32 using STM32CubeMX and STM32CubeIDE and that you are familiar with the STM32 HAL Library